The Way of being

 In the author’s life, the way has been and remains in evolution.

-The aim is to synthesize a range of threads into a program that emphasizes: (i) ideas and action (ii) the individual and the group may use but do not follow a predefined program (iii) the synthesis may incorporate elements from ancient through modern traditions (iv) leaders are conduits, not authorities (v) pathways are co‑negotiated by individuals, groups, and leaders (vi) pleasure in the way (vii) pain and suffering approached by mutual aid, therapy, and efficient acceptance in service of and inspired by realization.
+The aim is to synthesize a range of threads into a program that emphasizes: (i) ideas and action (ii) the individual and the group may elements of but do not follow predefined programs (iii) the synthesis may incorporate elements from ancient through modern traditions (iv) leaders are conduits, not authorities (v) pathways are co‑negotiated by individuals, groups, and leaders (vi) pleasure in the way (vii) pain and suffering approached by mutual aid, therapy, and efficient acceptance in service of and inspired by realization.

 Pathways